Working with accountants, bookkeepers and tax agents

 - if you have concerns with creditors, debtors, finance, expenses or stock.

-Aim to speak with your accountant at least every quarter or when the BAS is due.
+Aim to speak with your accountant at least every quarter or when your BAS is due.

 If you're not sure if you can afford the services of an accountant, consider how long it would take you to complete each step without their help or advice, and the quality of success you will achieve on your own.
 You may find that you only need a couple of hours of their time.

-Engaging an experienced accountant to handle your business's finances will ultimately save you time and money.
+Engaging an experienced financial professional to handle your business's finances will ultimately save you time and money.

-Many accountants will be able to meet both online and in person.
-If face-to-face meetings are important to you, or if you're a new business owner who needs a more detailed understanding of your finances, you may prefer to meet with your accountant in person.
+Many financial professionals will be able to meet both online and in person.
+If face-to-face meetings are important to you, or if you're a new business owner who needs a more detailed understanding of your finances, you may prefer to meet in person.

 Digital platforms such as video conferencing can also be an effective way to communicate and will broaden your choice.